-For example we want to add site signature at the end of the comments posted by users.
-Here each user posts are different so we can't apply any update command so we will use concat to add the site signature to the each post kept inside a record – field in our update command.
+For example, we want to add a site signature at the end of the comments posted by users.
+Here each user posts are different so we can't apply any update command so we will use concat to add the site signature to each post kept inside a record field in our update command.

 Here is the syntax

 Now let us see how it is used in a MySQL table query.

 update photo_img set dtl=concat(dtl,'site_data to add') where gal_id='22'

 UPDATE `table_name` SET dir=concat(ifnull(dir,''),'/')